-This part of the article focuses on AIUs, which are currently the closest entity to a hedge fund type structure in Portuguese law.
-Compared to retail funds, AIUs allow for investment in a broader range of assets and the use of riskier management techniques.
+The following section of the article focuses on alternative investment funds (AIFs), which are currently the closest entity to a hedge fund type structure in Portuguese law.

+Compared to retail funds, AIFs allow for investment in a broader range of assets and the use of riskier management techniques.

-There are currently a little over 100 AIUs active in Portugal.
+There are currently a little over 280 AIFs active in Portugal.
 They invest in a variety of assets, ranging from financial instruments to football players.
-As mentioned above (see Question 1, Closed-ended retail funds), demand for AIU products among investors has risen in 2014 as compared to demand for more traditional retail funds.
+As mentioned above (see Question 1, Closed-ended retail funds), demand for AIF products among investors has slightly decreased in 2015.

-Similarly to retail funds, most AIUs are managed by management companies which are part of the largest Portuguese financial services groups (see Question 1, Open-ended retail funds).
+Similarly to retail funds, most AIFs are managed by management companies which are part of the largest Portuguese financial services groups (see Question 1, Open-ended retail funds).
 However, their predominance is less significant than in the retail fund market.
 Important players include management companies belonging to smaller financial services groups and even some independent management companies.
 This trend may be explained by the fact that this type of investment structure is usually sought by more affluent (and also more diligent) investors.

-There have been no other significant changes in the market practice during 2014 other than those referred to in Question 1.
+There have been no significant changes in the market practice during 2015.